shorncorreia/ev-infrastructure-analysis/README.md

 pip install -r requirements.txt
 ```
 ### 3. Add Data
-- Download datasets from the links in the Data Sources section.
+- Download datasets from the links in the Data Sources section and perform basic cleanning and merges (cleaned datasets already available in the data folder).
 - Place them inside a folder called data/ in the project root.

 ### 4. Run Analysis
-- Open Jupyter Notebook:
+- Open Google Colab/Jupyter Notebook:
-- jupyter notebook
-- Run ev_analysis.ipynb to reproduce results.
+- Run ev-infrastructure-analysis.ipynb to reproduce results.

 ### 5. Open Power BI Dashboard
-- Open ev_dashboard.pbix in Power BI Desktop to explore the interactive dashboard.
+- Open ev-infrastructure-analysis.pbix in Power BI Desktop to explore the interactive dashboard.

 ---